Create a new page

 Moving documents to another section

-Before doing this, it is best to contact the Office of Advancement, who can help ensure a usable and consistent information architecture for your wesbite.
-The email is firstname.lastname@example.org
+Before doing this, it is best to contact the Office of Advancement, who can help ensure a usable and consistent information architecture for your website.
+The email is firstname.lastname@example.org.

 To move a document to another level of the content tree:

-In the web dialog, click on the document where you want to move your page (e.g. the technology top level) and then click the green Move button at the bottom right corner.
+- In the web dialog, click on the document where you want to move your page (e.g. the sustainability top level) and then click the green Move button at the bottom right corner.